-The make-up of the Appeals Committee is open to change to allow for the availability of staff to sit on the committee.
+The make-up of the Appeals Committee is open to change to allow for the availability of staff to sit on the committee and to avoid conflicts of interest.
+If any potential member of the Appeals Committee was involved in the initial decision being appealed, s/he will not form a part of the committee hearing the appeal.